SageHack/hacklair/content/code-with-php.md

 ### Frameworks

 There's a lot of PHP frameworks out there and to be honest they almost always suck.
 I've worked with many and the only one so far that was helpful is [Laravel](https://laravel.com/).
-Be careful thought it's not easy to pick up there's a big learning curve.
+Be careful though it's not easy to pick up there's a big learning curve.
 Community provided guides and help can be confusing because of the many Laravel versions out there.

-[Symfony](http://symfony.com/) and [Zend](http://framework.zend.com/) are also great frameworks but I would only recommend using them if you get into big projects involving more than one developper.
+[Symfony](http://symfony.com/) and [Zend](http://framework.zend.com/) are also great frameworks but I would only recommend using them if you get into big projects involving more than one developer.

 ## Starting with basics

 [CodeCademy.com](https://www.codecademy.com/learn/php) is a great site to learn.
-It’s free and offer different classes in many languages.
+It’s free and offers different classes in many languages.
 That’s always where I start when picking up a new language.

 ## MySQL

-If you're playing around with MySQL databases there's a few things you need to know.
+If you're playing around with MySQL databases there are a few things you need to know.

 ### MySQL is dead, use MariaDB instead